Key Biscayne, Florida

-Key Biscayne is an island town in Miami-Dade County, Florida, United States.
+Key Biscayne is a village in Miami-Dade County, Florida, United States.
+Located on the island of Key Biscayne, the village is part of the Miami metropolitan area of South Florida.
 The population was 14,809 at the 2020 census, up from 12,344 in 2010.

 Geography

 Key Biscayne lies south of Miami Beach and east of Miami.
 The village is connected to Miami via the Rickenbacker Causeway, originally built in 1947.
 Because of its low elevation and direct exposure to the Atlantic Ocean, it is usually among the first Miami areas to be evacuated before an oncoming hurricane.